gvwilson/sensibleadventures/maddy-roo/outline.md

 -   Maddy hurries back to the hole
 -   No response when she first calls up, but when she raises her voice, they answer
     -   Sindy had fallen asleep
-    -   Dockety was in energy conservation mode (which also helps shield it from Patience's control)
+    -   Dockety was in energy conservation mode (which also helps shield it from Patient's control)
 -   Maddy tells them what she has seen
     -   Sindy climbs down
     -   Dockety drops, bounces on his single wheel, says, "Ouch."
     -   Sindy: "Did that hurt?"
     -   Dockety: "This does not feel pain." pause "But this would not actively pursue a repeat."
 -   Maddy leads them to the second control room
-    -   Dockety can't hear Patience's voice
+    -   Dockety can't hear Patient's voice
     -   Dockety finds a recharger (Sindy is jealous: she's extremely hungry)
 -   Maddy and Sindy try to figure out what to do
     -   Maddy jokes again about pulling a lever